KaushalVikrant/Artificial_Intelligence/Distance between Romania Cities using BFS, DFS & Iterative Deepening/ReadMe.md

 Breadth First Search always gave shortest path as expected.

-Report file is also present on git.
+Sample Output file is also present on git.